-DRUG-FREE WORK PLACE
+DRUG-FREE WORK PLACE POLICY

+Section 1.
 Purpose of Policy

-The City of Jonesboro has a vital interest in providing for the safety and well-being of all employees and the public and maintaining efficiency and productivity in all of its operations.
-In fulfillment of its responsibilities, the City is committed to the maintenance of a drug and alcohol free workplace.

-The City and certain employees who drive commercial motor vehicles are subject to the requirements of federal statutes and implementing regulations issued by the Federal Highway Administration and Federal Transit Administration of the U.S. Department of Transportation.
-They are governed by separate policies, the City of Jonesboro's Supplemental Substance Abuse Policy for Employees Required to Possess a Commercial Driver's License and JETS' Substance Abuse Testing Program Policy, enacted pursuant to applicable laws.
-Often however, the DOT and transit policies do not cover certain city employees who perform safety and security-sensitive functions.
+The City has a vital interest in providing for the safety and well-being of all employees and the public and maintaining efficiency and productivity in all of its operations.
+In fulfillment of its responsibilities, the City is committed to the maintenance of a drug and alcohol-free workplace.
+The City and certain employees who drive commercial motor vehicles are subject to the requirements of federal statutes and implementing regulations issued by the Federal Highway Administration of the U.S. Department of Transportation.
+However, certain city employees who perform safety and security sensitive functions are not covered by the foregoing provisions.
 In addition, the City has an interest in maintaining the efficiency, productivity and well-being of employees who do not perform safety or security-sensitive functions.
-In order to further provide a safe environment for city employees and the public, the City has adopted the following Drug-Free Workplace Policy for those employees who are not covered by federal aw with respect to substance abuse testing.
+In order to further provide a safe environment for city employees and the public, the City has adopted the following Drug-Free Workplace Policy for those employees who are not covered by federal law.
+This policy does not govern or apply to employees who are subject to testing as commercial motor vehicle operators under the foregoing federal law and regulations.
+They are governed by a separate policy enacted pursuant to that legislation.
+However, such employees may be tested as authorized by this policy if the circumstances giving rise to such testing do not arise from the employee's operation of a commercial motor vehicle.

+Section 2.
 Policy Statement

-All employees must be free from the effects of illegal drugs and alcohol during scheduled working hours and abide by the terms of the policy statement as a condition of employment.
-Drinking alcoholic beverages or using drugs while on duty, on City property, in City vehicles, during breaks or at lunch, or working or reporting for work when impaired by or under the influence of alcohol, or when drugs and/or drug metabolites are present in the employee's system, is strictly prohibited and grounds for immediate discharge.
-In addition, employees are subject to immediate discharge for the unlawful manufacture, distribution, dispensation, possession, concealment or sale of alcohol or drugs while on duty, on City property, in City vehicles, during breaks or at lunch.

-The City reserves the right to require employees to submit to urine drug testing and Breathalyzer alcohol testing to determine usage of drugs and/or alcohol as provided below.
+- (a) All employees must be free from the effects of illegal drugs and alcohol during scheduled working hours as a condition of employment.
+Drinking alcoholic beverages or using drugs while on duty, on City property, in City vehicles, during breaks or at lunch, or working or reporting for work when impaired by or under the influence of alcohol, or when drugs and/or drug metabolites are present in the employee's system, is strictly prohibited and grounds for disciplinary action up to and including immediate discharge.
+In addition, employees are subject to disciplinary action up to and including immediate discharge for the unlawful manufacture, distribution, dispensation, possession, concealment or sale of alcohol or drugs while on duty, on City property, in City vehicles, during breaks or at lunch. - (b) The City reserves the right to require employees to submit to urine drug testing and Breathalyzer alcohol testing to determine usage of drugs and/or alcohol as provided below.
 Employees must submit to all required tests.
 Any employee who refuses to submit to any required test without a valid medical explanation will be subject to immediate discharge.
-Refusal to execute any required consent forms, failure to show up within the required time frame or refusal to cooperate regarding the collection of samples, or submission or attempted submission of an adulterated or substituted urine sample will be deemed refusal to submit to a required test.
+Refusal to execute any required consent forms, refusal to cooperate regarding the collection of samples, or submission or attempted submission of an adulterated or substituted urine sample shall be deemed refusal to submit to a required test.